explorable-viz/esop2025/author-response/popl2025/response.md

 specific comments (C) asked by each reviewer below, along with some proposed improvements to the paper.

+# Responses to Reviewers

 ## Reviewer A

-C1. _Difficulty understanding graph construction from formalisation in Section 4._ We agree that the DDG examples are rather simple relative to the richness of the language, and that overall this section could be improved by some richer examples that show how the presented semantics leads to interesting dependency relationships.
+C1. _Difficulty understanding graph construction from formalisation in Section 4._ We agree that the DDG examples are rather simple relative to the richness of the language and that overall this section could be improved by richer examples that show how the presented semantics leads to interesting dependency relationships.
+We think this would be improved by moving Section 4 (Graph Semantics) to follow Section 2, and using the running example to illustrate both the language and the graph semantics.
+We will then pare back the current Section 3 (Conjugate Operators over Graphs) so that the role of these abstractions is clearer.

 ## Reviewer B